The replacement speaker for our elderly but respected ESL III, the ESL IV, has now been released. The Description and design philosphy are below.

 ESL IV Electrostatic Loudspeaker Description

-The ESL IV electrostatic loudspeaker is made up of 2 off approx. 600 x 450 x 14 mm (H x W x D) panels per loudspeaker, stacked vertically giving a 1200 x 450 mm array.
+The ESL IV electrostatic loudspeaker is made up of 2 panels, approx. 600 x 450 x 14 mm (H x W x D), per loudspeaker, stacked vertically giving a 1200 x 450 mm array.
 It is permissible to stack further panels to create a larger array for very large rooms.
 A 1200mm high array (2x panels per speaker) is adequate for most domestic applications but 3 or even 4 panels may be stacked for very large rooms.